 Fasting vs Ketosis – What’s The Difference?

 There certainly are similarities between ketosis and fasting.
 Do you remember the information in the very beginning of module one where we discussed the process of autophagy?
 When we are in a fat-as-fuel state of ketosis, our body undergoes a cleanup where the ‘Pac-Man’ style cells called ‘macrophages’ or ‘autophages’ get around and gobble up any defective cells or debris.
 They recycle where able and clean up bacteria and viruses hanging around causing trouble.
-Further to this, many bacteria and yeasts only have a pathway for fuelling off sugar – hence the ketogenic diet starves out the pathogens we don’t want and our ‘phages’ sweep the floor.
+Further to this, many bacteria and yeasts only have a pathway for fueling off sugar – hence the ketogenic diet starves out the pathogens we don’t want and our ‘phages’ sweep the floor.

 All of this happens in fasting, too.
 What’s the difference?